Get a new edge in the analysis of nanoparticles and trace compounds

 - Differential Mobility Analysis (DMA).
 SEADM develops Differential Mobility Analyzers (DMA) tailored for the analysis of nanoparticles and the replacement of liquid chromatography equipment, showing unbeatable performance in terms of speed, sensitivity, resolution and, in the case of chemical analysis, MS integration.

 - Ion sources based in the Electrospray ionization (ESI) principle.
 Particularly, SEADM uniquely delivers Secondary Electrospray Ionization fully customized to customer’s requirements.
-The ion sources (electrospray ionizers) readily interface with either user’s favourite mass spec or with SEADM’s Differential Mobility Analyzer (DMA), allowing on-line analysis of vapours with enhanced sensitivity in real time.
+The ion sources (electrospray ionizers) readily interface with either user’s favourite mass spec or with SEADM’s Differential Mobility Analyzer (DMA), allowing on-line analysis of vapors with enhanced sensitivity in real time.

 The company holds 12 patents in the area, and has the exclusive world-wide licence for 2 patents on mobility analysis property of Yale University (USA), and sublicensed by the US company NanoEngineering.